BenKuhnhaeuser/PhyloFrame/README.md

 Raw sequence data are deposited in the European Nucleotide Archive of the European Bioinformatics Institute (https://www.ebi.ac.uk/ena) under project number PRJEB40689.
 The PhyloPalm target file and alignments, gene trees, and species trees resulting from the analyses detailed here are deposited on Zenodo (https://doi.org/10.5281/zenodo.4359280).

 Notes:
-- Exemplary workflow for taxon "Calamoid1" and exon "Gene1"
+- Exemplary workflow for taxon "Calamoid1" and locus "Gene1"
 - Identical parameters used for exons and supercontigs
 - Version numbers of software used can be found in the publication